MogalandOrganization/smart-contracts/README.md

 The etherscan API key has been set to "empty" in the hardhat conf since for testnet this is not required.

+### Delayed TGE event

+The TGE event can be triggered at any time by the admin and mints the full token supply at once.

 # Notes

 - initial staking reward allocation (the staking contract must always have enough unassigned MOGA tokens to distribute staking rewards)